FARJU01/Projects/README.md

                                                                   👨‍💻 Aafrin Farzana's AI & Machine Learning Portfolio 👋 Hi there!
 I’m Aafrin Farzana, a passionate Artificial Intelligence and Machine Learning Engineer with a B.Tech in Artificial Intelligence and Data Science.
 I specialize in building intelligent solutions across NLP, Computer Vision, and Predictive Analytics, combining data-driven insights with deep learning techniques.

-💡 I’ve developed  AI models using TensorFlow, Keras, Scikit-learn, OpenCV, and Power BI, and gained hands-on experience through internships at NStores Retech, Dmex, and e-Soft.
+💡 I’ve developed  AI models using TensorFlow, Keras, Scikit-learn, OpenCV, and Gen AI, and gained hands-on experience through internships at NStores Retech, Dmex, and e-Soft.

 🏆 I’m a Gen AI Hackathon Winner and have been recognized in multiple national technical symposiums for innovation and research in AI.